-Abstract: It is documented in the literature that the average unemployment duration has increased in the U.S. This paper analyzes how the increase in occupation specificity, where human capital becomes less transferable across occupations, results in longer unemployment spells.
-I do a shift-share decomposition to find that the increase in the average unemployment duration is driven by the within-occupation increase in specificity.
-Then I build a search-and-matching model where the increase in specificity within occupations lengthens unemployment duration.
+Abstract: It is documented in the literature that the average unemployment duration has increased in the United States.
+This paper studies how the increase in occupation-specific training results in longer unemployment spells.
+I do a shift-share decomposition to find that the observed increase in the average unemployment duration is driven by the within-occupation increase in required occupation-specific training.
+Then I build a search-and-matching model where the increase in occupation-specific training within occupations lengthens unemployment duration.
 The model predicts all of the increase in the average unemployment duration.
-In the model, the longer unemployment spells are due to the unemployed trained workers, whose human capital has become more specific to their previous occupation, choosing not to switch occupations.
+In the model, the longer unemployment spells come from the unemployed workers who are trained in their previous occupation.
+They become less motivated to switch occupations because their human capital has become more specific to their previous occupation.
 If they switch occupations, they could quickly end their unemployment spell.
-This would however come at the cost of larger wage cuts because their human capital has become less transferable to a different occupation.
-Occupation switchers would also have to earn these lower wages for a longer period of time until they become trained in their new occupation.
-Hence, despite a low probability of getting reemployed in the same occupation as before, previously trained workers increasingly choose not to switch occupations, which increases the average unemployment duration.
+This would, however, come at the cost of larger wage cuts because their human capital has become less transferable to other occupations.
+Occupation switchers would also have to earn these lower wages for a longer time until they become trained in their new occupation.
+Hence, despite a low probability of becoming employed in the same occupation as before, previously trained workers increasingly choose to not switch occupations.
+This results in longer average unemployment duration.